 Code Q. Commercial revitalization deduction from rental real estate activities.
-Follow the Instructions for Form 8582 to figure how much of the deduction can be reported on Schedule E (Form 1040), line 28, column (f).
+Follow the Instructions for Form 8582 to figure how much of the deduction can be reported on Schedule E (Form 1040), line 28, column (g).

 Code R. Pensions and IRAs.
 Payments made on your behalf to an IRA, qualified plan, simplified employee pension (SEP), or a SIMPLE IRA plan.
-See the Form 1040 instructions for line 32 to figure your IRA deduction.
-Enter payments made to a qualified plan, SEP, or SIMPLE IRA plan on Form 1040, line 28.
+See the Schedule 1 (Form 1040) instructions for line 32 to figure your IRA deduction.
+Enter payments made to a qualified plan, SEP, or SIMPLE IRA plan on Schedule 1 (Form 1040), line 28.
 If the payments to a qualified plan were to a defined benefit plan, the partnership should give you a statement showing the amount of the benefit accrued for the current tax year.

-Code S. Reforestation expense deduc-
+Code S. Reforestation expense deduction.

-tion.
 The partnership will provide a statement that describes the qualified timber property for these reforestation expenses.
 The expense deduction is limited to \$10,000 (\$5,000 if married filing separately) for each qualified timber property, including your share of the partnership's expense and any reforestation expenses you separately paid or incurred during the tax year.

-If you didn't materially participate in the activity, use Form 8582 to figure the amount to report on Schedule E (Form 1040), line 28.
-If you materially participated in the reforestation activity, report the deduction on line 28, column (h), of Schedule E (Form 1040).
+If you didn't materially participate in the activity, use Form 8582 to figure the amount to report on Schedule E (Form 1040), line 28, column (g).
+If you materially participated in the reforestation activity, report the deduction on line 28, column (i), of Schedule E (Form 1040).